unlabeled/bindCache/README.md

     // ...
 }
 ```
- or cache the resultof binding in constructor:
+ or cache the result of binding in constructor:
  ```javascript
 class MyComponent extends Component {
     constructor(props) {